marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 > The main protagonist in this story is Thundertooth.
 He is depicted as a highly intelligent and resourceful character who has made a significant impact on the futuristic city and its inhabitants.
 When a massive meteor threatens Earth, Thundertooth takes charge and works with his family and Mayor Grace to find a solution [1][2].
 Additionally, Thundertooth is also the founder of a successful toy factory that produces magical, interactive toys using cutting-edge technology [2].
 His unique abilities and leadership skills make him the central figure in this narrative.
 <br><br>
 > Sources:<br>[1] file_name: Thundertooth Part 3.docx, Source 1<br>[2] file_name: Thundertooth Part 2.docx, Source 2

+**Phi-2:**

+Note: Even using the FP16 model and trying different prompt templates (and no template at all, just the question), I could not get the model to provide a response to every question consistently.
+I'll continue to investigate whether it's the model or LlamaCPP/Llama CPP Python.
+Here's a response I did get when not using a prompt template:

+> The Thundertooth family, consisting of Lumina, Echo, Sapphire, and Ignis, used their unique abilities to divert a massive meteor from colliding with Earth.
+With Lumina's force field, Echo's amplified warnings, Sapphire's calming presence, and Ignis's controlled bursts of flames, they successfully changed the course of the meteor, saving the city from destruction.
+The citizens expressed their gratitude towards the Thundertooth family for their heroic efforts in protecting their home.

+It answered the questions well for such a small model, see a couple of other answers below.

+Q: Who was the main protagonist?

+> The main protagonist of this story is Thundertooth.
+He is a powerful and courageous creature who takes it upon himself to protect his city from danger.
+Throughout the narrative, he demonstrates bravery, intelligence, and resourcefulness as he works with his family and other members of the community to overcome challenges and save their home.
+His determination and selflessness make him an inspiring figure for readers of all ages.

+Q: Did anything eventful happen?

+> Yes, something very exciting happened!
+Thundertooth and his family worked together with Mayor Grace and the city's scientists to save their home from a meteor.
+They used their unique abilities to divert the meteor's path and protect everyone in the city.
+It was an incredible display of teamwork and bravery that will be remembered for years to come.

+**Neural Chat 7B:**

+> In these stories, Thundertooth, a talking dinosaur from prehistoric times, finds himself in a futuristic city.
+He meets Mayor Eleanor Grace and becomes an integral part of the community.
+Together with his family, they work to solve problems like hunger and impending meteor threats.
+The city embraces Thundertooth as a symbol of unity between past and future, teaching people about understanding and cooperation.